TreJags/photo_folder_manager/README.md

 4. **Creating Folders on Disk**:
    - Select a target directory using the "Browse..." button
    - Click "Create Folder Structure" to create the folders

+5. **Syncing RAW Files**:
+   - Click on the "Sync RAW Files" tab at the top of the application
+   - Select a base directory using the "Browse..." button
+   - The JPG Select, ORF, and Sync RAW directories will be automatically set based on the base directory
+   - Click "Sync RAW Files" to copy matching ORF files to the Sync RAW directory
+   - The application will find ORF files that match the names of JPG files in the Select directory

 ## Development